Osmundastrum cinnamomeum: Taxonomic history and classification

 Formerly, some authors included the interrupted fern, Osmunda claytoniana, in the genus or section Osmundastrum, because of its gross apparent morphological similarities.
 However, detailed morphology and genetic analysis have proven that the interrupted fern is actually a true Osmunda.
 This is borne out by the fact that it is known to hybridize with the American royal fern, Osmunda spectabilis to produce Osmunda × ruggii in a family in which hybrids are rare, while Osmundastrum cinnamomeum has no known hybrids.
+The modern species has remained largely unchanged since the Late Cretaceous, a phenomenon scientists describe as punctuated equilibrium.
+Despite this some botanists classify Asian and American populations of the cinnamon fern as separate species, but most botanists generally agree that these are varieties of a single species.